 During the pandemic, AR provided convenience and a stand-in for in-store experiences.
 But its power for driving marketing outcomes is even greater: Brands can capture in-demand consumer attention and build long-lasting loyalty by finding new ways to fuel one-of-a-kind experiences with AR.

-For example, National Geographic’s collaboration with NASA, which offers users a first-of-its kind, 360-degree panoramic view of Mars, hints at the road ahead.
-By sharing virtual experiences people can’t access anywhere else, brands across verticals can stay top-of-mind for consumers regardless of whether they shop at home or in stores.
+For example, National Geographic’s collaboration with NASA, which offers users a first-of-its-kind, 360-degree panoramic view of Mars, hints at the road ahead.
+By sharing virtual experiences that people can’t access anywhere else, brands across verticals can stay top of mind for consumers, whether they shop at home or in stores.

 2. Virtual Try-Ons Encourage People to Go from Browsing to Buying